 Questions?
 Call NCOAE Support (910) 399-8090

 Hidden in the pristine Alaskan backcountry is a faraway adventure through the least visited National Park in the United States.
 Join The National Center for Outdoor and Adventure Education (NCOAE) for a 50-mile route that is isolated, challenging, and absolutely untouched.
-Our 25-day Alaska expedition will give you the skills you need to work professionally as an Outdoor Educator with remote, backcountry experience.
+Our 25-day Alaska expedition will give you the skills to travel in the remote, backcountry.
 And, it’s breathtaking.

 - 25 days

-With NCOAE’s Alaska Backpacking & Outdoor Educator course, you’ll explore remote territory on a rugged route that is distinctly Alaska.
+With NCOAE’s 25-day Alaska – Adult Leadership Expedition, you’ll explore remote territory on a rugged route that is distinctly Alaska.
 Our adventure begins and ends with Alaskan wilderness, and in the middle you’ll find Alaskan solitude.
 Our route takes you across remote glaciers, cold-mountain streams, high-mountain passes, and wide-open tundra.
 And, all of this provides the true backpacking adventure of a lifetime, with food and supplies airdropped by helicopter to remote locations.

 In the wilds of Alaska, you’ll learn the skills to treat medical, environmental, and traumatic incidents in the backcountry.
-During your expedition, you will have the opportunity to sharpen your teaching abilities and technical wilderness skills.
+During your expedition, you will have the opportunity to sharpen your leadership and technical wilderness skills.

 During this 25-day course, you’ll find yourself exploring the heart of Wrangell-St.Elias, the least visited National Park in the United States.
 While traveling more than 50-miles across mountains, glaciers, and tundra, you’ll be learning, sharpening, and practicing the skills to plan and lead adventure-based experiential education trips.